zbmed-semtec/hybrid-doc-relevance-training/README.md

 ```

 ### Step 3: Generate Embeddings
-The [`generate_embeddings.py`](./code/generate_embeddings.py) script uses the RELISH Tokenized npy file as input and includes a default parameter json with preset hyperparameters.
+The [`generate_doc_embeddings_after_injection_MeSHembeddings.py`](./code/generate_doc_embeddings_after_injection_MeSHembeddings.py) script uses the RELISH Tokenized npy file as input and includes a default parameter json with preset hyperparameters.
 You can easily adapt it for different values and parameters by modifying the [`hyperparameters_word2vec.json`](./data/hyperparameters_word2vec.json).
 Make sure to have the RELISH Tokenized.npy file within the directory under the data folder.

 ```
-python3 code/generate_embeddings.py [-i INPUT PATH] [-o OUTPUT PATH] [-pj PARAMS JSON] [-up USE PRETRAINED]
+python3 code/generate_doc_embeddings_after_injection_MeSHembeddings.py [-i INPUT PATH] [-o OUTPUT PATH] [-pj PARAMS JSON] [-up USE PRETRAINED] [-dict MeShIDtoPMID]
 ```

 You must pass the following arguments: